|

 took flight to still superior civilization by gentle sway of Buddhism.

-We drive just 15 km (from The Lion Rock Citadel (Sigiriya)) & park the
+We drive just 15 km from the UNESOC World heritage Site of Sri Lanka Holidays Lion Rock Citadel Sigiriya & park the

 car in a clean large red gravel opening.
 It is another rock 1000 feet in